Neko Case: Fox Confessor Brings the Flood

 Fox Confessor Brings the Flood was released on March 7, 2006.
 The album was recorded primarily in Tucson, over the course of two years as Case worked on the live The Tigers Have Spoken and continued to play with the New Pornographers.
 Critics hailed the record not only for Case's trademark vocals but also her use of stark imagery and non-standard song structures.
 Fox Confessor Brings the Flood wound up on many "Best of 2006" lists, such as No.1 on the Amazon.com music editors' picks and No. 2 on NPR's All Songs Considered.
 The album debuted at No. 54 on the Billboard 200 albums chart.
 It contains Case's most autobiographical song, "Hold On, Hold On".
 Case said: "the song is actually about me.
 It's not metaphorical about other people.
 It's not little pieces of my life made into a story about someone else or someone fictitious."

 "Hold On, Hold On" has since been covered by Marianne Faithfull on her 2009 album Easy Come, Easy Go.

-"Hold On, Hold On" was used over an episode of The Killing (Season 1 Episode 6) before the final credits.

-"Hold On, Hold On" was used in the 2015 drama film One More Time.
+It was used over an episode of The Killing (Season 1 Episode 6) before the final credits, and in the 2015 film One More Time.
 "John Saw That Number" was used in the snowboarding movie "City.
 Park City".